nasa/opera-sds-pcm/CONTRIBUTING.md

 ### License

-Our project has our licensing terms, including rules governing redistribution, documented in our [LICENSE](LICENSE) file.
+Our project's licensing terms, including rules governing redistribution, are documented in our [LICENSE](LICENSE) file.
 Please take a look at that file and ensure you understand the terms.
 This will impact how we, or others, use your contributions.

 ### Code of Conduct